b00f/b00f.github.io/_posts/2022-11-10-consensus_problem.md

 ### Consistency and availability

 Protocols like PBFT, Paxos, ABBA and Raft are Consistent and Available if there is no network partitioning.
-If the network partitioned (example half of the network can’t see the other half) then the consensus will be halted.
+If the network partitioned (for example half of the network can’t see the other half) then the consensus will be halted.

 <img alt="Consistency and availability" src="../assets/images/cap_theorem_no_partition.png" width="280">